apache/apisix-website/blog/en/blog/2021/07/06/celebrate-200-contributors.md

 keywords:
 - APISIX
 - Apache APISIX
-- News
+- API Gateway
-Description: Apache APISIX has over 200 contributors in GitHub main repo!
+Description: The cloud-native API gateway Apache APISIX already has 200 contributors in the main GitHub repository!
+Looking forward to your joining.
-tags: [Events]
+tags: [Community]
 ---

 > Apache APISIX has over 200 contributors in GitHub main repo!